niklasbuschmann/contrast/index.md

 title: ""
 ---

-Hi, I am Nivya, blah blah blah
+Hi!
+I am Nivya.
+I am a roboticist specialized in Automation and Control.